jatanpatel92/file_exec_node/README.md

 3) npm install

-4) Make changes to index.js in routes directory by insering the path to the exectable file.
+4) Update index.js with the file you wish to execute.

-5) Execute: sudo bin/www or for windows open cmd/git bash in 'Run as Administrator' mode
+5) Execute: sudo bin/www

 6) Open http://localhost:3000 in your browser.